Have you ever felt like you needed to do a digital detox?

 I have a Master’s in Communications – from 2006.
 A LOT has changed since then.
 To address this, I’ve signed up for a variety of courses on Udemy.
 Slowly, but surely, I’m catching up.

-I looked at my goals and made a note of all the skills I need to be successful.
+I looked at my goals and made a note of all the skills I needed to be successful.
 I’ve blocked out at least ten hours in my week to learning.
-If you don’t want to (or can’t) pay for coursework from sites like Udemy or The Great Courses, find a free one like this one for Excel that I will be starting soon.
+If you don’t want to (or can’t) pay for coursework from sites like Udemy or Coursera, find a free one like this one for Excel that I will be starting soon.

 The point is to change the way you view the internet.
 Convert it from a cesspool to the useful tool it was intended to be.